 In video games, "stealing" is about more than just grabbing an object owned by somebody else and slipping it into your pocket before they notice.
-Many video games let the player "steal" from their enemies in ways that border on magical or otherwise turn the skill into an Acceptable Break from Reality
+Many video games treat theft identically to looting corpses, minus the victim-being-dead part, letting the player "steal" from their enemies in ways that border on magical or otherwise turn the skill into an Acceptable Break from Reality

 - In fact, once you defeat an enemy, it's too late to "steal" from them; for some reason, stealing before killing generates more rewards.

-- Thieves can only steal one item at a time (or sometimes multiple copies of a single type of item), no matter how many the enemy is carrying.
+- Thieves can only steal one item at a time (or sometimes multiple copies of a single item), no matter how many the enemy is actually carrying.

 - Sometimes you can steal the bad guy himself.
 Not that he (or it) will disappear or stop fighting or anything.

 are two things that can happen when the enemies get fed up and decide to turn the tables on you.

 Stealing Video Games; for that see ROMs